-Ethical experimental research takes participants’ view of randomization seriously to try to maximize the perceived fairness of randomization as an allocation mechanism.
+Ethical experimental research takes implementers’ and participants’ views of randomization seriously to try to maximize the perceived fairness of randomization as an allocation mechanism.
 There are several factors that may influence the perceived fairness of randomization.
 First, the perceived effectiveness of the intervention can be important.
 Treatments that can potentially save lives such as HIV prevention or youth gang reduction programs may be seen by implementers or communities as too important to randomly assign.
 Second, in some cultural contexts where gambling is prohibited for religious or legal reasons, randomization by lottery may have a social cost.
 Finally, the preexisting division of resources can affect the perceived fairness of randomization.

 Views on randomization should be elicited and taken into account in implementation to minimize this potential social cost.
 For example, people with the greatest need can be guaranteed access to the intervention and excluded from the experimental analysis as long as a sufficiently large population remains for the experiment.
 Using a second intervention or a placebo instead of a pure control can also make randomization more acceptable in cases where implementers or community members don’t want to create large inequalities in the outcomes of treatment and control subjects.
 Using a public lottery can increase transparency of the randomization process (Dionne, Harawa and Honde 2016).
 Finally, in contexts where denying anyone the intervention seems unjustifiable, randomizing the order in which the program is rolled out (often called a “stepped-wedge” design) can still allow you to experimentally study the short-term impacts of the intervention.

-Do not put the data collection team at significant or unnecessary risk.
+Does the research put the data collection team at significant or unnecessary risk?

-Researchers often depend on local collaborators to help design and implement experimental studies.
+Researchers often depend on collaborators, including service providers, local experts, and data collection firms, to help design and implement experimental studies.
+For example, to evaluate an information campaign against electoral violence in Nigeria, Collier and Vicente (2014) worked with the NGO ActionAid to implement the intervention, and a team of surveyors to collect pre- and post-treatment data, and a team of journalists to track violent events.
+Nevertheless, IRBs rarely consider the interests of these collaborators when they weigh the costs and benefits of the research.
 There are numerous benefits to this, including improvements in the quality of the research questions and data, exchange of skills and knowledge, and financial benefits to local research institutions and skilled workers.
 When working with local researchers, adequate and timely payments, respectful management practices, quality training, and recognition through certificates and letters of recommendation can have a huge impact on the economic prospects of members of the data collection team.
 Principal investigators should maximize the material and non-material benefits of their studies for their team members, particularly when working in low-income contexts.

 Researchers who run field experiments, even if only the data collection components, end up in the often unfamiliar position of being the employer or principal of research teams.
 In these situations, researchers can be legally or morally responsible for some of the actions of the teams that they operate.
-Making plans for contingencies such as accidents or illness with your team (or, if you subcontract to a partner organization, making sure that their plans are cautious and logical) can help avoid problems that could have dire consequences for some of the people working on your project.
+Making plans for contingencies such as accidents or illness with your team (or, if you subcontract to a partner organization, making sure that their plans are cautious and logical) can help avoid problems that could have dire consequences for people working on your project.
+Although risks to team members should be minimized and avoided, it is also important recognize risks that do exist and put contingency plans in place.